ellieon/playdate-platformer/README.md

 # It's a Platformer Game Innit
 ## Prerequisites

-Make sure the [PlaydateSDK](https://play.date/dev/) is fully installed and the `PLAYDATE_SDK_PATH` environment variable is set to the root of your PlaydateSDK directory
+Make sure the [PlaydateSDK](https://play.date/dev/) is fully installed and the `PLAYDATE_SDK_PATH` environment variable is set to the root of your PlaydateSDK directory and the Playdate SDK `bin` folder is on your path

 * For example on MacOS your `~/.zshprofile` file should be updated to include the line `export PLAYDATE_SDK_PATH="$HOME/Developer/PlaydateSDK`)

+It is possible to run this project using NPM which must be installed and available if you wish to do so

-### For VSCode Users
+## For VSCode Users
-The following extensions should be installed
+The following extensions are reccomended:
 * [Lua](https://marketplace.visualstudio.com/items/?itemName=sumneko.lua)
 * [Lua Plus](https://marketplace.visualstudio.com/items/?itemName=jep-a.lua-plus)
 * [Playdate Debug](https://marketplace.visualstudio.com/items/?itemName=midouest.playdate-debug)